 “We liked having the visual representation of our giving and seeing it grow,” said Pat McDonald, a member of the Outreach Committee at Southminster.
 They participated in the Links of Love activity through their Alternative Giving Market.

 Visit the Links of Love web page for more information.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Gifts & Financial Support, Mission Engagement & Support, Special Offerings
+Categories: Gifts & Financial Support, Ministry Engagement & Support 2, Special Offerings

 Tags: 224th general assembly 2020, bryce wiebe, gifts and financial support, giving challenge, links of love, mission engagement & support, presbyterian giving catalog, Special Offerings